 Attorney Andrew Meyer Discusses the Lack of Disciplining Bad Doctors in Massachusetts

-Attorney Andrew Meyer, who is featured in the recent Boston Magazine article which exposes a lack of physician discipline in Massachusetts, was a guest on "The Take" with Sue O'Connell on NBC10 Boston on June 24, 2019.
+Lubin & Meyer medical malpractice lawyer Andrew Meyer, who is featured in the recent Boston Magazine article that exposes a lack of physician discipline in Massachusetts, was a guest on "The Take" with Sue O'Connell on NECN TV / NBC10 Boston on June 24, 2019.

 When Patients Are Victims of Medical Mistakes

 NECN - NBC10 Boston — June 24, 2019 — A recent Boston Magazine report by Michael Damiano claims local physicians get away with practicing bad medicine.
 Boston's leading medical malpractice attorney Andrew C. Meyer, Jr. sat down with Sue O'Connell to discuss the worrisome trend.

 “There’s very little in Massachusetts you can do to protect yourself, other than get a very good recommendation.
 In Massachusetts you can find out more about your refrigerator or your toaster than you can about your doctor.
 You can’t find out the history of your doctor.
 You’d have to really know your way through the court system to find out how many cases have been filed against a doctor.”

 MS. O’CONNELL: The Boston area is known for its high medical care, but, of course, things go wrong for patients and doctors.
 So, what happens when doctors make repeated mistakes with patients?
 What’s the course of punishment?
 This is the headline in Boston Magazine.
 The name of the article is, “The Secret Truth About Boston Doctors,” an article written by Michael Damiano, and one of the people quoted in the article joins me.